MonkmanMH/martinmonkman/content/courses/bida302_2019/coursematerials.md

 The textbook is Garrett Grolemund and Hadley Wickham, _R for Data Science_.

-* paper copies are available at the UVic Bookstore or other retailers
+* the book, in its most up-to-date form, is freely available online at [r4ds.had.co.nz](https://r4ds.had.co.nz/)

-* the book, in a more up-to-date and including-more-material form, is freely available online at [r4ds.had.co.nz](https://r4ds.had.co.nz/)
+* paperback and ebook version are available at the UVic Bookstore or other retailers

 ![R for Data Science](/img/r4ds_300.png)